Synjardy

 • liver impairment, or problems with alcoholism or alcohol intoxication.

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Synjardy’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The CHMP concluded that the medicine could help produce a clinically meaningful reduction in blood glucose in patients with type 2 diabetes, and the benefits and risks were in line with those of the individual active substances.
+The European Medicines Agency decided that Synjardy’s benefits are greater than its risks and recommended that it be approved for use in the EU for adults and children.
+The Agency concluded that the medicine could help produce a clinically meaningful reduction in blood glucose in patients with type 2 diabetes, and the benefits and risks were in line with those of the individual active substances.
 Synjardy was also shown to reduce cardiovascular events in patients with type 2 diabetes who already had cardiovascular disease.
-Because of concerns about the balance of benefit and risk in patients with reduced kidney function taking the fixed-dose combination, the CHMP recommended restricting its use in these patients.
+Because of concerns about the balance of benefit and risk in patients with reduced kidney function taking the fixed-dose combination, the agency recommended restricting its use in these patients.

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Synjardy have been included in the summary of product characteristics and the package leaflet.